yoenoo/exploration_hacking/sudoku/RESULTS.md

   - [x] check performance on gemma (or other open weight models) -- check the inference time on consumer GPUs
   - [x] create a sudoku dataset -- remove duplicates, 100 datasets per difficulty level (also 1 missing and only 1)
     - created at: https://huggingface.co/datasets/yoenoo/sudoku
+    - [ ] should do train/dev/test and generate a lot more?
   - [ ] GRPO training using trl library (vanila)
   - [ ] improve using unsloth -- tricky
   - [ ] perhaps just SFT on top 10% rollouts?
 - [x] run inferece on difficulty > 0.5
 - [ ] explore different prompting stuff - either close to zero shot or improve scores (more reasoning)
+- [x] replicate results w/ openai
-- [ ] replicate results w/ openai and gemini (don't have access as of now)
+- [ ] replicate results w/ gemini (don't have access as of now)

 """
 # TODO: